mfkhan267/my_jenkins_app/jenkins_on_azure/README.md

 Browse to the [Azure Portal](https://portal.azure.com/)

-If necessary, log in to your Azure subscription and change the Azure directory.
+If necessary, log in to your Azure subscription and change the Azure directory and subscription that you would like to use.

 Open Cloud Shell.